jonaskuske/homepage/README.md

 Apart from selecting the color you want by clicking the random button or using the native color picker, you can also use your phone as a remote.
 Navigate to https://jonaskuske.com/connect (or click the respective button to go there) and a QR code as well as an ID will be shown.
 Open [the colorpicker](#the-Colorpicker) on your phone and pair it using the QR code or ID.
 You'll then be able to remotely adjust the theme color in real time.

-Then on your phone, navigate to https://jonaskuske.com/colorpicker and either scan the QR code or enter the ID.
-You'll then be able to select colors by tapping or swiping on the color picker and the site will **update in real time**, thanks to the two sites communicating through a **Web Socket**.
-More remote control features are planned.

 #### Query string parameters

 `project`: `...` when visiting the route */detail*, specify the project you want to look at